chtrembl/azure-cloud/petstore/17-configure-signalr-to-send-real-time-analytics-to-client-browser/README.md

 		if (this.sessionUser.getSessionId() == null) {
 			String sessionId = RequestContextHolder.currentRequestAttributes().getSessionId();
 			this.sessionUser.setSessionId(sessionId);
-			// put session in TTL cache so its there after initial login caffeineCache.put(this.sessionUser.getSessionId(), this.sessionUser.getName());
+			// put session in TTL cache so its there after initial login and count is accurate when the sendCurrentUsers() occurs caffeineCache.put(this.sessionUser.getSessionId(), this.sessionUser.getName());
 			this.containerEnvironment.sendCurrentUsers();
 		}